 How does a longer life impact retirement spending, costs?

 After you retire, you’ll hopefully begin receiving regular payments withdrawn from the savings you worked to accrue during your younger years, either through 401(k) plans, individual retirement accounts, or other savings plans.
 Pensions are also a possible retirement income source for some people.
-(Calculator: How Long Will My Retirement Savings Last?
+(Calculator: How much should I save for retirement? )